 The year is off to a start.
 We’re deep enough into 2021 at this point that we can start talking about styles and trends.
 That includes clothing, car choices, favorite meals, and anything else you can imagine, but today, we want to focus on facial hair.
-It’s in an interesting place right now, and it’s a great time to try something new.
+It’s in an interesting place right now, and it’s a great time to try something new with body hair, facial hair, and even a haircut.
 There are classic looks that are still loved, and some new ideas are emerging that promise to fill the year with glorious beards and mustaches.
 We’ll take you through five leading facial hair trends of today to help you decide what you want to do with your handsome mug.

 The Full Beard

 Let’s get this out of the way first.
 The rona beard is a thing.
-Dealing with the pandemic has made some people haggard, and it shows in their facial hair.
+Dealing with the pandemic has made some people haggard, and it shows in their facial hair and in how they dress.
 The rona beard is full-bodied and wild.
 It’s a mix between a celebration of some raw, primal thing that has reemerged and mourning for the losses and hits we’ve all suffered.
 The rona beard is in full swing right now, but hopefully, soon, we will be able to look back on it as a fad.

 With that out of the way, let’s talk about some more traditionally stylish beards.
 If you’re not trying to sport a wild man look, some full beard variants do the job.
 The first one we can discuss is the classic full beard.
 It’s groomed but still magnificent.
 It can be anywhere from an inch to about three inches.
 It’s bodied and rich, but you keep the lines straight, and you don’t let it go more than about an inch below the jawline (trimming it right on the jawline is fine too).
 It’s almost the crew cut of full beards.